Asymptotic Poincar\'e Maps along the edges of Polytopes: Asymptotic Poincar e Maps

 By construction the suspension of the $S$-Poincar\'e map $P_{S}:D_{S} \subset \Sigma_S\to \Sigma_S$ embeds (up to a time re-parametrization) in the flow of the vector field $X$.
 In this sense the dynamics of the map $P_{S}$ encapsulates the qualitative behavior of the flow $\varphi_X^t$ of $X$ along the edges of $\Gamma^d$.
-The following theorem is an easy corollary of Proposition~\ref{pathpoincare}.

 \begin{theorem} Let $X\in \fX(\Gamma^d)$ be a regular vector field with skeleton vector field $\chi$ and a structural set $S\subset E_\chi$.
 Then

 in the $C^\infty$ topology, in the sense of Definition~\ref{remark:convergence}. \end{theorem}